-Thailand officially the Kingdom of Thailand and formerly known as Siam, is a country at the centre of the Indochinese peninsula in Southeast Asia.
-Despite its major tourism industry, Thailand, a country which deftly avoided colonialism, holds much cultural integrity.
+Thailand officially the Kingdom of Thailand and formerly known as Siam is a country at the center of the Indochinese peninsula in Southeast Asia.
+Despite its major tourism industry, Thailand, a country that deftly avoided colonialism, holds much cultural integrity.

 Living in Thailand is remarkably cheap due to foreign currency exchanges and a modest standard of living.
-Bear in mind, however, that living costs vary wildly depending on whether you live close to a city centre.
+Bear in mind, however, that living costs vary wildly depending on whether you live close to the city center.
 If you choose to live with other students or in a shared apartment your expenditure will again be cut.
 Food in Thailand is another inexpensive pleasure.

 Education partners in Thailand:

 - University of the Thai Chamber of Commerce